Retailers are “tired of fighting with algorithms” to reach their community of passionate customers.

 Gymshark, LuluLemon, Sephora and others are turning their loyalty programs into systems that incentivize and reward customer advocacy at scale.

 Since traditional loyalty programs aren't built with advocacy in mind, and social media doesn't allow to do this effectively (not linked to the CRM, no custom advocacy features), they are relying on advocacy or community platforms.

 - Glossier launched a referral program where top customers list their favourite products and generate new sales.
 This is what these profiles look like.

-- Superdrug has their customer test new products and write reviews for product pages.
-Soon, customers will be able to upload pictures, how-tos, beauty routines and more.
+- Superdrug has their customer test new products, generate UGC, answer shopper questions and write reviews for product pages.

 What this means for brands